Why Is Gratitude More Important Than You Think

 • Grateful contemplation can be used to enhance long-term well-being.
 Gratitude and Well-Being: Who Benefits the Most from a Gratitude Intervention?
 (Rash & Matsuba, 2011).

-According to researchers at Eastern Washington University, the people who are grateful have these four characteristics:
+According to researchers at Eastern Washington University, the grateful people have these four characteristics:

 • Feel a sense of abundance in their lives